-I believe that folk who want to live a wholehearted zero waste lifestyle take a journey of simple change, one step at a time.
+I believe that folk who want to live a wholehearted, low impact life take a journey of simple change, one step at a time.
 I can help you take this journey of change and ultimate freedom by:

 - Using what you already have